Wilmington, North Carolina: Top employers

-Healthcare

-New Hanover Regional Medical Center is a hospital in Wilmington.
-It was established in 1967 as a public hospital, and it was the first hospital in the city to admit patients of all races.
-It was operated by New Hanover County.
-In February 2021 Novant Health, a nonprofit private organization, acquired the hospital.

-Culture
+Arts and culture

 Performing arts

 The city supports a very active calendar with its showcase theater, Thalian Hall, hosting about 250 events annually.
 The complex has been in continuous operation since it opened in 1858 and houses three performance venues, the Main Stage, the Grand Ballroom, and the Studio Theater.

-The Hannah Block Historic USO/Community Arts Center, 120 S. Second Street in historic downtown Wilmington, is a multiuse facility owned by the City of Wilmington and managed by the Thalian Association, the Official Community Theater of North Carolina.
+The Hannah Block Historic USO/Community Arts Center, 120 South Second Street in the Wilmington Historic District, is a multiuse facility owned by the City of Wilmington and managed by the Thalian Association, the Official Community Theater of North Carolina.
 Here, five studios are available to nonprofit organizations for theatrical performances, rehearsals, musicals, recitals and art classes.
 For more than half a century, the Hannah Block Historic USO Building has facilitated the coming together of generations, providing children with programs that challenge them creatively, and enhance the quality of life for residents throughout the region.

 The Hannah Block Second Street Stage is home to the Thalian Association Children's Theater.
 It is one of the main attractions at the Hannah Block Community Arts Center.
 The theater seats 200 and is used as a performance venue by community theater groups and other entertainment productions.

 The University of North Carolina at Wilmington College of Arts and Science departments of Theatre, Music and Art share a state-of-the-art, $34 million Cultural Arts Building, which opened in December 2006.
 The production area consists of a music recital hall, art gallery, and two theaters.
 Sponsored events include 4 theater productions a year.

-The Brooklyn Arts Center at St. Andrews is a 125-year-old building on the corner of North 4th and Campbell St in downtown Wilmington.
+The Brooklyn Arts Center at St. Andrews is a 125-year-old building on the corner of North 4th Street and Campbell Street in downtown Wilmington.
 The Brooklyn Arts Center at Saint Andrews (BAC) is on the National Register of Historic Places.
 The BAC is used for weddings, concerts, fundraisers, art shows, vintage flea markets, and other community-driven events.

 Wilmington is home to the Wilmington Conservatory of Fine Arts, a studio for foundlings.
-The Wilmington Conservatory of Fine Arts is the only studio in the region to offer Progressing Ballet Technique™ instruction from two certified instructors.
+The Wilmington Conservatory of Fine Arts is the only studio in the region to offer Progressing Ballet Technique instruction from two certified instructors.
 The Conservatory is also host to Turning Pointe Dance Company, a faith-based dance company, which performs artistic pieces such as "Pinocchio" for the Wilmington Community.